[UPDATED AUGUST 2024]

 How to spot an infestation of harvest mites

 It’s not easy to spot a harvest mite infestation, because they’re so small.
-If your spot your dog scratching, spread the hairs and look carefully at the skin – if there’s reddish or orange-coloured ‘dust’ attached to the hairs or the skin, your pet might have harvest mites.
+If your dog is scratching, spread the hairs and look carefully at the skin, especially between their toes or any area they seem irritated by.
+If there’s reddish or orange-coloured ‘dust’ attached to the hairs or the skin, your pet might have harvest mites.

 Preventing harvest mites